lwilletts/mpvc/docs/man/man1/mpvc-web.md

 EXAMPLES
 ========

+Start the HTTP server listening on localhost at port 8888:

+    $ mpvc-web -c start -b 127.0.0.1

-Start the HTTP server listening on all interfaces at port 8888:
+Start the HTTP server listening on all interfaces at port 8443:

-    $ mpvc-web --host 0.0.0.0 --port 8888
+    $ mpvc-web -c start -b 0.0.0.0 -s 1

 ENVIRONMENT
 ===========